-Illinois EPA used its database of potential sources that have been inventoried as part of well site surveys, hazard reviews; groundwater protection needs assessments, source water assessments, and other special field investigations to evaluate potential sources of contamination relative to CWS WHPAs.
-Further, the Illinois EPA utilized its Geographic Information System (GIS) to calculate land use activities proximate to the probabilistic network of CWS wells8.
-Table C-3 describes the most prevalent (common) potential sources of groundwater contamination in Illinois relative to CWS WHPAs.
+Illinois EPA utilized a database of potential sources that have been inventoried as part of well site surveys, hazard reviews; groundwater protection needs assessments, source water assessments, and other special field investigations to evaluate potential sources of contamination relative to CWS Wellhead Protection Areas (WHPAs).
+Further, the Illinois EPA relied on a Geographic Information System (GIS) to calculate land use activities proximate to the probabilistic network of CWS wells8.
+Table C-2 describes the most prevalent (common) potential sources of groundwater contamination in Illinois relative to CWS WHPAs.

 8 County by county land cover grid data for Illinois derived from Thematic Mapper (TM) Satellite data from the Landsat 4 sensor.
-Dates of the imagery used range from April 1991 to May, 1995.
+Dates of the imagery used range from 1995 to 2002.